Euros and summer discounts push July retail sales higher

 British retailers saw sales tick slightly higher last month after a boost from the Euro 2024 football tournament and summer discounting, according to official figures.

-High street retailers said sales of football shirts, electronics such as TVs, and alcoholic drinks were all stronger amid England’s journey to the Euros final.
+High-street retailers said sales of football shirts, electronics such as TVs, and alcoholic drinks were all stronger during England’s journey to the Euros final.

-Total retail sales volumes, which measure the quantity bought, rose by 0.5% in July, the Office for National Statistics (ONS) said.
+Total retail sales volumes, which measure the quantity bought, rose by 0.5 per cent in July, the Office for National Statistics (ONS) said.

-It was, however, slightly below predictions, with a consensus of economists forecasting a 0.7% increase for the month.
+It was, however, slightly below predictions, with a consensus of economists forecasting a 0.7 per cent increase for the month.

-It followed a 0.9% slump in volumes in June, which was revised from a previous estimate of a 1.2% decline, as retail firms blamed uncertainty ahead of the General Election and poor weather conditions.
+It followed a 0.9 per cent slump in volumes in June, which was revised from a previous estimate of a 1.2 per cent decline, as retail firms blamed uncertainty ahead of the general election and poor weather conditions.

-ONS director of economic statistics, Liz McKeown, said: “Retail sales grew in July led by increases in department stores and sports equipment shops, with both the Euros and discounting across many stores boosting sales.
+The director of economic statistics at the ONS, Liz McKeown, said: “Retail sales grew in July led by increases in department stores and sports-equipment shops, with both the Euros and discounting across many stores boosting sales.

-The data showed that non-food stores saw a 1.4% rise, driven by a strong performance from department stores, where sales grew by 4% for the month as summer sales helped to stoke demand.
+The data showed that non-food stores saw a 1.4 per cent rise, driven by a strong performance from department stores, where sales grew by 4 per cent for the month as summer sales helped to stoke demand.

-However, clothing and footwear shops saw a 0.6% dip, whilst homeware retailers also saw volumes fall 0.6%.
+However, clothing and footwear shops saw a 0.6 per cent dip, while homeware retailers also saw volumes fall 0.6 per cent.

 Food stores, meanwhile, saw sales remain flat for the month.

-Kris Hamer, director of insight at the British Retail Consortium (BRC), said: “Following the gloomy start to summer spending, retailers welcomed the warmer July weather which gave sales growth a boost, particularly in areas such as cosmetics, clothing, footwear, and books as consumers prepared for their summer holidays.
+Kris Hamer, director of insight at the British Retail Consortium, said: “Following the gloomy start to summer spending, retailers welcomed the warmer July weather which gave sales growth a boost, particularly in areas such as cosmetics, clothing, footwear and books as consumers prepared for their summer holidays.

-“Computing also sold well as people upgraded their home office tech purchases.

 Tom Youldon, partner at McKinsey & Company, said: “With sales volumes increasing across most categories, many retailers will be cautiously optimistic.

-“Fragile consumer confidence may be lifted as inflation continues to hover close to the 2% mark and the first cut to interest rates since 2020 starts to feed through to household budgets.”
+“Fragile consumer confidence may be lifted as inflation continues to hover close to the 2 per cent mark and the first cut to interest rates since 2020 starts to feed through to household budgets.”